 - Communities can create more open, green spaces and install rain gardens to allow water to soak into the soil, for example in or around playgrounds, park areas, schools, and other public buildings.

 - Designers can cover roofs with plants that drink up rain ("green roofs").

 (From top, photos by Scott Alderfer, Underwood and Associates, Tom Pelton/CBF Staff, Kelly O'Neill/CBF Staff)

 Projects like these reduce the cost of treating drinking water by preventing pollution in runoff from getting into groundwater and contaminating wells.
-In some communities, controlling the flow of water during storms can also help prevent risks to human health by reducing sewage overflows onto beaches and into streams where children play, as well as reduce flooding dangers.
+In some communities, controlling the flow of water during storms can also help prevent risks to human health by reducing sewage overflows onto beaches and into streams where children play, and reduce flooding dangers.